United Community Banks (UCB)

 United Community Banks Trailing 12-Month Efficiency Ratio

-In Q3, United Community Banks’s efficiency ratio was 54.3%, falling short of analysts’ expectations by 50.6 basis points (100 basis points = 1 percentage point).
-This result was 3.1 percentage points better than the same quarter last year.
+In Q4, United Community Banks’s efficiency ratio was 54.4%, falling short of analysts’ expectations by 59.3 basis points (100 basis points = 1 percentage point).

-For the next 12 months, Wall Street expects United Community Banks to rein in some of its expenses as it anticipates an efficiency ratio of 54%.
+For the next 12 months, Wall Street expects United Community Banks to maintain its trailing one-year ratio with a projection of 54%.

 7. Earnings Per Share